Bylaws of the Agawam Revolver Club, Inc.

 MEMBERSHIP APPLICATIONS: Applicants for membership may be proposed by any member of the Corporation in good standing upon payment of Annual Dues, plus an initiation fee of $25.00.
 (Annual Dues to be returned if the Applicant is rejected).
 No application for membership, which is rejected, shall be entertained again for one year from date of such rejection.
 The dues paid by any member voted upon and accepted into the Corporation after October first of any year shall be deemed to be in payment for the following calendar year.
 All successful applicants must become Shareholders in the Corporation at the time of their election.
 Any member in good standing formerly withdrawing from the Corporation shall not be required to pay the initiation fee.

 DUES OF MEMBERS: The dues of every member of the Corporation shall be payable on January first of each year, which payment shall constitute the dues of such memberships until the first day of January of the succeeding year.
-The amount of dues shall be as follows: Individual and Family membership one hundred dollars ($100.00) per year for N.R.A. members, and one hundred and fifteen dollars ($115.00) per year for non-NRA members; this to include an individual, said individual’s husband and/or wife and children twelve (12) to twenty-one (21) years of age.
+The amount of dues shall be as follows: Individual and Family membership one hundred an twenty-five dollars ($125.00) per year for N.R.A. members, and one hundred and forty dollars ($140.00) per year for non-NRA members; this to include an individual, said individual’s husband and/or wife and children twelve (12) to twenty-one (21) years of age.
 The Club shall purchase an associate NRA membership for all non-NRA members with the additional funds.

 The amount of dues to be paid by memberships shall, however, be subject to revisions by the Corporation at the direction of the Board of Directors of the Corporation.
 The Clerk shall mail or email dues notices to all memberships prior to expiration.